Introduction to Microsoft Entra Connect V2

 All binaries signed with SHA2

 We noticed that some components had SHA1 signed binaries.
 We no longer support SHA1 for downloadable binaries and we upgraded all binaries to SHA2 signing.
-The digital signatures are used to ensure that the updates come directly from Microsoft and were not tampered with during delivery.
+The digital signatures are used to ensure that the updates come directly from Microsoft and weren't tampered with during delivery.
 Because of weaknesses in the SHA-1 algorithm and to align to industry standards, we've changed the signing of Windows updates to use the more secure SHA-2 algorithm."

-There is no action needed from your side.
+There's no action needed from your side.

 Windows Server 2012 and Windows Server 2012 R2 are no longer supported